cesium/guides/src/pages/docs/git.md

 ### Not a Member of CeSIUM

-If you are not a member of CeSIUM on Github, you will need to fork the repository.
-In order to go that, go to its Github page and click the fork button on the top right corner.
+If you are not a member of CeSIUM on GitHub, you will need to fork the repository.
+In order to go that, go to its GitHub page and click the fork button on the top right corner.
 You should create a repository with exactly the same name under your ownership.
 You can clone it by running

 ```
 git clone git@github.com:<YOUR USERNAME>/<Project Name>.git